Winter Term Credit

 Internship Credit Deadline: Sunday, October 26, 2014 at 12:00 midnight

-In order for a winter term internship application for credit to be approved, your faculty adviser or academic sponsor must sign the Faculty Advisor/Academic Sponsor Approval Form signifying that they deem the internship worthy of credit.
+In order for a winter term internship application for credit to be approved, your faculty adviser and academic sponsor must sign the Faculty Advisor/Academic Sponsor Approval Form signifying that they deem the internship worthy of credit.
 You and your advisor/sponsor will agree on the learning objectives of the experience, as well as final work that will include reflections using scholarly sources that connect your career goals and/or academic background with the learning goals.
 After receiving your application materials, the Center for Careers & Internships, on behalf of the members of the Curriculum Committee, will then review the applications and approve them if they fulfill all requirements and they are convinced that your internship will provide you with an experiential opportunity for exploring career options, connecting to academic work, and/or pursuing a deep personal interest.

 Please note that students may count toward graduation no more than a total of five courses with non-standard grading, which includes credit-bearing internships.
 If you already have 5 non-standard credits, such as AP credits, you may still do a credit-bearing internship but any previous non-standard credits over the maximum of 5 would not be counted toward your graduation requirements.
 You can still have all non-standard grading listed on your transcript.
 Still unsure what this means for you?
 Click here for more information.